Dynamoid/dynamoid/README.md

 The implication of batches is that the underlying requests are done in the batch sizes to make the request and responses more manageable.
 Note that this batching is for `Query` and `Scans` and not `BatchGetItem` commands.

-##### DynamoDB Native Pages
+#### DynamoDB pagination

-At times it can be useful to rely on DynamoDB [default pages](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Pagination) instead of fixed pages sizes.
+At times it can be useful to rely on DynamoDB [low-level pagination](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Pagination) instead of fixed pages sizes.
 Each page results in a single Query or Scan call to DyanmoDB, but returns an unknown number of records.